-Using the phenomenon of Repeat Induced Point mutation (RIP) in the fungus Neurospora crassa, we have shown that DNA homology can be recognized using a fundamentally new approach, by which long segments of double-stranded DNA (dsDNA) are compared to one another as arrays of interspersed base-pair triplets.
-Importantly, this process does not require RecA proteins that mediate DNA homology recognition during recombination.
-The ability of RIP to detect any two identical DNA segments placed at the arbitrary sites in the genome suggests that RIP involves an exhaustive, “genome-by-genome” homology search.
+Using a genetic process “Repeat Induced Point mutation” (RIP) in Neurospora crassa as a model system, we have discovered that DNA homology can be recognized by a cardinally new mechanism, in which long segments of double-stranded DNA are compared to one another as arrays of short interspersed sequence units.
+This process does not require RecA proteins that mediate DNA homology recognition during recombination.
+The ability of RIP to detect any two identical DNA segments placed at arbitrary genomic positions suggests that RIP involves an exhaustive, “genome-by-genome” homology search.
 Therefore, this search process must be very efficient.
-Intriguingly, we have found that RIP mutation can be mediated by an epigenetic pathway that includes the SUV39 methyltransferase DIM-5, which catalyzes trimethylation of histone H3 lysine-9 residues.
-Thus, we have proposed that SUV39 methyltransferases can be recruited to repetitive DNA ab initio in response to homologous dsDNA-dsDNA interactions.
-In our ongoing work, in collaboration with the laboratory of Tom Hammond, we now find that the same homology-recognition principles that guide RIP are also applicable to Meiotic Silencing by Unpaired DNA (MSUD).
+Intriguingly, we have found that RIP can be mediated by an epigenetic pathway that includes the SUV39 methyltransferase DIM-5, which catalyzes trimethylation of histone H3 lysine-9 residues.
+Thus, we have proposed that SUV39 methyltransferases can be recruited to repetitive DNA in response to homologous dsDNA-dsDNA interactions.
+In our ongoing work, in collaboration with the laboratory of Tom Hammond, we have found that the same homology-recognition principles that direct RIP mutation are also applicable to Meiotic Silencing by Unpaired DNA (MSUD).
 These new results (i) reveal the role of a recombination-independent homology-directed process in guiding the expression of small interfering RNAs, (ii) suggest that homologous chromosomes can be matched during meiosis by a mechanism that operates on intact DNA double helices, and (iii) raise an intriguing possibility that the revealed recombination-independent mechanism may represent a general, perhaps even fundamental, mode of DNA homology search and recognition.